"Well, let's head back to the dining room. Roshni may have already cooked dinner. We'll have a feast tonight."

 Siraj sighed wistfully, taking a bite."This food's amazing...
 Reminds me of my wife."

 Many soldiers shared the same feeling.
-Though they were fed during the war, it was always in haste, under the looming threat of ambush.
+Though they always shared meals during the war, it was always in haste, under the looming threat of ambush.
 A peaceful meal like this felt rare… almost unreal.

 Fayez finally spoke, voice steady.